PPableo/theRestaurantMallProject1-junoCollege/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Personal Portfolio - A responsive portfolio coded from scratch to match your chosen design that showcased our learning

-_For more examples, please refer to the [Documentation](https://example.com)_
+Restaurant Website Mock up - Practicing HTML and CSS Basics

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fix Contact Page
+- [ ] Re-visit and Make it Better
-  - [ ] Form
+- [ ] MediaQueries
-- [ ] Fix Spacing
+- [ ] New Features

-See the [open issues](https://github.com/PPableo/ theRestaurantMallProject1-junoCollege/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/PPableo/theRestaurantMallProject1-junoCollege/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>